j-frilot/j-frilot/README.md

 ## About Me

-🔭 I’m currently working on freelancing projects.
+🔭 I’m currently working on building a time and task management tracker that will help me be more producctive at work.

-🌱 I’m currently learning typescript, vue/vuex, and chess.
+🌱 I’m currently learning vue/vuex and chess.

-💬 Talk to me about anything javascript related or freelancing.
+💬 Talk to me about anything javascript related or chemistry.

 ## Connect with me!